Vinifera-Developers/Vinifera/docs/User-Interface.md

 ### Selection Band Box

-- Vinifera allows customizing some properties of the abnd box used for unit drag-selection.
+- Vinifera allows customizing some properties of the band box used for unit drag-selection.

 In `UI.INI`:
 ```ini